-We have hereby sought to elucidate on the various modalities pertaining to how to file divorce in India for all such individuals who might find the information to be relevant.
+We have hereby sought to elucidate on the various modalities pertaining to how to file a divorce in India for all such individuals who might find the information to be relevant.
+Before filling a divorce case you should be aware of legal grounds for divorce in india and with the updated legal terms.

 The legal framework has distinctly demarcated the purview of law, and subsequently necessary formalities, pertaining to the two kinds of divorce petitions.
 Hereby, we have shortly enlisted the relevant differences –